tttmmmyyyy/fixlang/Document.md

 type Name = String;
 ```

-Type alias does NOT define a new type: it merely another name of the aliased type.
+Type alias does NOT define a new type: it is merely another name of the aliased type.

 You can also define higher-kinded type alias.
 The following is an example of such type alias defined in "Std":